• Skip to primary navigation

 Instructions

-• Mix all group-1 ingredients in a large bowl, until well combined.
+• Mix almond flour, almond butter, maple syrup and melted coconut oil in a large bowl, until well combined.

 Notes